 Some mistakes are expected.
 Some mistakes are unavoidable.
 But these particular failures can’t happen if you want to not just survive disruption but thrive in it, live for it and own it.
 (And who doesn’t want to own disruption?)

-Here are the best lessons from Oracle OpenWorld’s first day, from our own forward-thinking Oracle Utilities insiders (shout outs to Rodger Smith, Dan Byrnes and Mike Ballard) all the way up to our own Oracle founder Larry Ellison as he gave the conference keynote today.
+Here are the best lessons from our own forward-thinking Oracle Utilities insiders (shout outs to Rodger Smith, Dan Byrnes and Mike Ballard) all the way up to our own Oracle founder Larry Ellison.

 If the geeks tell you there’s a problem—or a real opportunity—listen to them.
 By geeks, we mean those frontline engineers, IT peeps, UX people, R&D insiders and those fanatic customers who know your product inside, outside and upside down.
 If they say something to you, they’re doing it out of love—to make things better, smarter, faster, more agile.
 Don’t just pay those ideas some lip service, really listen.
 It may not be feasible in the end, but you don’t really know that until you give it real thought, research and collaboration.
 Being dismissive has never moved an innovation forward.